 Hoarding in children looks different than in adults.
 Children rarely organize their possessions as adult hoarders often do.
 Children also do not have the same resources (money, credit cards, payment apps) or opportunities (going out alone, access to shopping) to add to their hoard, and their trove is restricted to one area of the home, such as the bedroom or playroom.

-Hoarded items are typically those that can be found for free such (collectible cards from friends, ticket stubs, toilet paper rolls), those that are easily found (rocks, leaves, trash), or already in their possession (old toys or clothes, old school projects).
+Hoarded items are typically those that can be found for free (collectible cards from friends, ticket stubs, toilet paper rolls), those that are easily found (rocks, leaves, trash), or already in their possession (old toys or clothes, old school projects).

 Signs of hoarding